icgrp/pld2022/README.md

 corresponding compilation jobs either locally or on the goole cloud.
 As the figure below, all the 7 operators compilations jobs are idependent and can be performed in parallel.
 Accroding to the opertor's header file, the operators can be mapped to FPGA Fabric or pre-compiled RISC-V cores.
-As shown in the flow_calc.h Line 3, flow_calc operator's target is hardware (HW), the flow_calc.cpp will be compiled by the Vivado_HLS to generate the verilog files.
-Out-of_context synthesis can compile the Verilog files into DCP files.
+As shown in the data_transfer.h Line 3, data_transfer operator's target is hardware (HW), the data_transfer.cpp will be compiled by the Vitis_HLS to generate the verilog files.
+Out-of_context synthesis can compile the Verilog files to DCP files.
 The overlay is pre-compiled DCP, which are equipped with RISC-V cores on all the Partical Reconfigurable pages.
-It obay the normal partial reconfigration flow from Xilinx.
+It obays the normal partial reconfigration flow from Xilinx.
 After the overlay is implemented (Placed and routed), we empty the paritial reconfigurable pages out, and store the corresponding bitstreams as a RISC-V library.

-If the operator target HW, the pragam direvative p_num can specify which leaf to map (flow_cal.h L3).
+If the operator target HW, the pragam direvative p_num can specify which leaf to map (data_transfer.h L3).
 The overlay will first be loaded, and fill in the target leaf with the flow_calc.dcp and do the placement and routing under the context of the overlay.
 After that, the partial bitstream will be generated.

-If the operator taget is riscv, the tersor_x.cpp will be passed through RISC-V tool chain and generate the ELF (Executable and Linkage File) without any hardware compilation.
+If the operator taget is RISCV, the data_redir.cpp will be passed through RISC-V tool chain and generate the ELF (Executable and Linkage File) without any hardware compilation.
 It usually takes around seconds.